-The action takes place on the planet Jupiter and its moons.
-The aim is to drive a powerful car around a series of circuits found in a Jupiter's moons and attempt to outwit your opponents (human or computer), getting one of the three places and be awarded the money price instead (the first gets the more cash).
+This is a racing game and the action takes place on planet Jupiter and its surrounding moons.
+The aim is to drive a powerful car around a series of circuits and attempt to outwit your opponents (human or computer controlled), finishing on top three and awarded with money prize.
 Before racing you are presented with a graphic of Jupiter and its moons.
-Clicking on one of the moons will allow you to practice that particular circuit or if you choose Jupiter itself then the Masterdrive tournament will begin (there are 18 tracks to show your skills on).
-Fortunately, there aren't any rules, so cannon and other such weapons are acceptable.
-Between races you can increase the performance of your vehicle too.
-During racing apart of the other cars opponents, you need to check your armor and fuel levels too.
-Fuel is getting lower as you race around and armor is decreased when crashing on the side-bars or onto the other opponents or other obstacles found in your way.
-Fortunately you can pick up armor and fuel bonuses during racing, and also buy/upgrade your vehicle with more powerful engines, missiles, bigger tank fuel, speed boots and so on, as long as you finish a race.
+Clicking on one of the moons will allow you to practice that particular circuit or if you select Jupiter the MasterDrive tournament will begin (there are 18 tracks to try your skills on).
+Fortunately, there aren't any rules, so a cannon and other weapons are acceptable and between races you may increase the performance of your vehicle.
+During racing, apart from the other opponents, you need to check your armor and fuel levels as fuel is getting lower as you race around and the armor is decreased when crashing on the protective side-bars, onto the other opponents or other obstacles scattered around.
+Fortunately you can pick up armor and fuel bonuses and also buy upgrades for your vehicle, enhancing it with more powerful engines, missiles, a bigger tank fuel, speed boosts and so on.

-The courses range from a basic oval type road to very complex, winding tracks, tracks with different weather conditions etc. Racing on ice requires great care as the cars tend to slide far easier than normal.
+The courses range from a basic oval type track to very complex ones like tracks under different weather conditions.
+Racing on ice requires great attention as the cars tend to slide easier than normal.

-There are a few bonus stages to choose, that have two competitors racing around a maze to collect bonus objects (the first to collect 10 bonuses, receives extra cash to shop goodies for his car).
-Saving up cash and going for the biggest upgrade first is cheaper in the long term but spend wisely.
+There are a few bonus stages to select, that have two competitors racing around a maze, to collect bonus objects (the first to collect 10 bonuses receives extra cash to shop goodies for his car).
+Saving up cash and going for the biggest upgrade first is cheaper in the long term but it must be spent wisely.

-The Atari ST version offers with the same visuals as the Amiga version.
-The graphics don't look much at first glance, but you soon find that there's been a lot of attention paid to detail although running with up to 16 colors on screen (even for the Amiga version).
-Each circuit is different in layout, obstacles and driving characteristics.
-There are also ice-tracks, deserts, and desolate crater-strewn landscapes to negotiate.
-The cars move quickly and smooth, and slide about in an impressive fashion.
+The Atari ST version looks great and it seems that there's been a lot of attention paid to detail although the only 16 colors on-screen.
+Each circuit has different layout, obstacles and driving characteristics.
+There are also ice tracks, deserts and desolate crater-strewn landscapes to negotiate with.
+The cars move quickly and smoothly and slide about in an impressive fashion.